Laura Giuliani: FSV Gütersloh 2009

 On 21 September 2012, Giuliani announced she would be moving to German Bundesliga team FSV Gütersloh 2009.
 She started her first match for the team on 14 November 2012.

 During this time, in order to make a living, she worked on an assembly line, in a bakery and also as a bartender, waitress and sales assistant.

 1. FC Köln

 Giuliani moved to 1.
 FC Köln for the 2015–16 season; she started as a backup for Lena Nuding but gradually played more and more games, unable, however, to prevent her team from being demoted.

 SC Freiburg

 Before the 2015–16 season ended, with Koln already relegated to 2.
 Bundesliga, Giuliani was signed by SC Freiburg, where she constantly was second-choice to Laura Benkarth, only one year older but also already a player for her national team.

 Juventus

 She signed for the newly created Juventus team in 2017.
 Giuliani made her debut for Juventus on 30 September 2017, in a 3–0 win against Orobica.
 On 20 May 2018, Giuliani won Juventus' first league of their history winning 5–4 after penalty shoot-out against Brescia.
-On 24 May 2021, Giuliani announced that she would leave Juventus at end of the season.
+On 24 May 2021, Giuliani announced that she would leave Juventus at the end of the season.